CERT-Polska/mwdb-core/docs/user-guide/9-Sharing-objects.rst

 Group capabilities (superpowers)
 --------------------------------

-All groups can have additional permissions that applies to all members.
-MWDB by default is quite restrictive and regular user accounts are by default allowed only to upload samples and access the object information.
+All groups can have additional permissions that apply to all members.
+MWDB by default is quite restrictive and regular user accounts are allowed only to upload samples and access the object information.
 That default prevents breaking the existing conventions or making potentially irreversible actions, but even in CERT.pl we don't apply such limitations for users.

 .. image:: ../_static/capabilities.png
    :target: ../_static/capabilities.png